 Unlike political protest, workplace resistance is harder to police.
 It is difficult to distinguish deliberate sabotage from incompetence or fatigue, especially in aging post-Soviet industrial systems already prone to dysfunction.

 Take the Belarusian Railway, one of the key state enterprises that became an early target of coordinated disruption.
 In late 2021 and early 2022, a covert group of rail workers and sympathetic IT professionals calling themselves the “Cyber Partisans” launched a series of digital and physical sabotage operations.
-They disabled signal systems, deleted routing data, and slowed troop movements amid reports that Belarusian rail infrastructure was being used to support Russia’s invasion of Ukraine.
+They disabled signal systems, deleted routing data, and slowed troop movements as Belarusian rail infrastructure was being used to support Russia’s invasion of Ukraine.
+The group used modified ransomware to encrypt the railway’s internal databases, offering to restore the system only if 50 political prisoners were released — a demand that went unmet but demonstrated the operational sophistication of decentralized resistance.

 The regime responded with sweeping arrests and new counter-insurgency tools.
 Facial recognition systems were deployed in railyards.
 A new class of “economic extremism” was codified into law, criminalizing not only physical sabotage but also poor performance deemed ideologically motivated.
 Yet the ghost unions persisted.